 Yes, there are times when winning a power struggle is important to maintain discipline.
 But you want to choose to hold your ground in those situations when you have time and energy to see it through and when the outcome is important.

 Looking for more ideas of how to manage challenging behavior?
+Join us in the Special Educator Academy for a whole course on Behavioral Problem Solving.

 Until next time,